 It's difficult to give an accurate description of Matt's work as it's so original.
 The songs, broadly acoustic and without drums, are honest and heartfelt, moving and entertaining.
 Some bring tears to your eyes while others put a smile on your face.
 Matt plays acoustic guitar, piano and keyboards to add to his great voice.
-(Fatea Magazine, 2010)
+(Fatea Magazine)

-Hello.
-I'm a self-taught musician/songwriter, and I've been writing and singing my own material all my life.
+I've been writing and singing my own material all my life.
 When I was 14 years old I entered a regional composition competition open to all ages and won First Prize, which really surprised me.

 Through my school years I was in a few rock bands, never doing cover versions, only original stuff.
 That was fun.
-I recorded a few songs onto cassette when I was about 16 by sellotaping a crummy old condenser mic onto the music stand of the piano at home.
+I recorded a few songs onto cassette when I was about 16 by sellotaping a crummy old condenser mic onto the music stand of the baby grand piano at home.

 After a couple of years on the road, gigging around the country, Harrison received some favourable attention, first from Chrysalis and then from CBS, both of whom paid for studio time and proposed substantial development deals.
 Muff Winwood of CBS even made the journey to see Harrison play a gig in my Midlands hometown.